Coordination-Driven Classification and Energetic Scaling of Boron Fullerenes and Borophene

 The present model is based on the premise that local atomic coordination serves as a chemically meaningful descriptor in electron-deficient systems, such as boron, where conventional $sp^2$ or $sp^3$ hybridization schemes fail to capture bonding behavior fully~\cite {Boustani1997}.
 By categorizing each atom within a given cluster as 4-, 5-, or 6-fold coordinated, we establish a coordination-based classification scheme applicable to both finite cages and two-dimensional boron sheets.
 This approach enables the systematic comparison of structurally diverse fullerenes according to a common, physically interpretable metric.
 The set of boron hollow cages that was used to establish a new structural classification of these structures is listed in Table~\ref{tab:1}.
-Most of the structures listed there have been previously reported in the literature, experimentally (B$_{40}$ and B$_{80}$) and theoretically (B$_{12}$, B$_{60}$, B$_{65}$, B$_{80}$, and B$_{92}$).
+Most of the structures listed there have been previously reported in the literature, experimentally (B$_{40}$ and B$_{80}$) and theoretically (B$_{12}$, B$_{38}$, B$_{60}$, B$_{65}$, B$_{80}$, and B$_{92}$).
 The B$_{12}$ cluster is the building block of all known bulk boron phases.
+The B$_{38}$ cluster is a fullerene-like structure featuring four hexagons and 56 triangles in a highly symmetric cage, and it exhibits notable energetic and chemical stability, including a large HOMO--LUMO gap and double aromaticity.
 The B$_{60}$ cage adopts the geometry of the snub dodecahedron.
 B$_{65}$ is based on a $D_{5h}$-symmetric C$_{50}$ carbon fullerene scaffold reinforced by atoms atop hexagons, and B$_{92}$ is obtained by extending the well-known B$_{80}$ cage through the addition of atoms on pentagonal faces.
 The list is complemented with four additional structures.
 Based on our previous experience~\cite{GonzalezSzwacki2007} in the construction of B$_{80}$ from a truncated icosahedron (B$_{60}$) reinforced with 20 atoms positioned above hexagonal faces, we explored other Archimedean solids as structural templates for hollow boron cages.
 This search aimed to identify representative structures suitable for our classification framework rather than exhaustively searching for all possible clusters.
 To obtain the cages, additional boron atoms were placed on select polygonal faces--hexagons or pentagons--to reinforce the cages and emulate bonding patterns observed in the rest of the structures.
 The B$_{16}$ cluster is derived from a truncated tetrahedron with four capping atoms on hexagons, while B$_{32}$ and B$_{42}$ originate from a truncated octahedron (with eight capping atoms on hexagons) and an icosidodecahedron (with twelve capping atoms on pentagons), respectively.
 Finally, the B$_{24}$ cluster adopts the geometry of the snub cube.
 The full list of structures considered, including their symmetry, coordination environments, and references to prior studies, is summarized in Table~\ref{tab:1}.
 To provide a unified energetic comparison across clusters of different sizes, we employ a size-dependent scaling law for the cohesive energy per atom of the form

 where $n$ is the total number of atoms in the cluster, $a$ and $b$ are fitting parameters, and $E_c^{sheet}$ is the cohesive energy of the corresponding boron sheet.
 This functional form captures the convergence of cluster energetics toward the cohesive limit of extended boron sheets, with the exponent $b$ reflecting the interplay between coordination and surface effects.